Ipstenu/Impostercide/readme.txt

 = Will this work on older versions of WordPress? =

-This will work on WordPress from version 2.1 and up, however it's no longer supported on anything before 5.7.
+This will work on WordPress from version 2.1 and up, however it's no longer supported on anything before 5.7 due to changes in data structure.

 = How do I change the message that displays? =